fredeerock/foreman/README.md

 9. Choose **Foreman Discovery Image** from the VirtualBox window.
 Then wait (the full 45 seconds) for Foreman Discovery to read "SUCCESS."

 10. On Foreman Master install the hammer discovery plugin and run the the provision command below with root (`sudo -i`)remembering to replace the id number.
-For some reason the root password from the host group doesn't work.
-You can set a new one here (maybe this doesn't work either?).

 ```bash
 yum install -y tfm-rubygem-hammer_cli_foreman_discovery